Generalization and Memorization in Rectified Flow: Introduction

 We conduct all experiments on CIFAR-10~\cite{krizhevsky2009learning}, SVHN~\cite{netzer2011reading}, and TinyImageNet~\cite{deng2009imagenet} datasets.
 Three datasets consistently justify our proposed MIA test statistics and analysis of memorization.

 In summary, our contributions are the following: \begin{enumerate} \item We progressively construct three test statistics ($T_\text{naive}$, $T_\text{mc}$, $T_\text{mc\_cal}$) for membership inference attack and justify each one with our motivation and derivation.
-We also empirically shows its practical usage. \item With the MIA test statistics, we substantiate our claim that, under reasonable assumptions, the expected memorization risk for well-trained rectified flow across the entire continuous timesteps is strictly upper-bounded by the memorization evaluated at the midpoint. \item We replace the standard uniform sampling of $t$ with the Symmetric Exponential distribution proposed by Lee et al.~\cite{lee2024improving}, providing a novel and comprehensive justification from the dynamics of model generalization and memorization. \end{enumerate} All data splits, model checkpoints, training, and testing code are released on our GitHub repository \url{https://github.com/mx-ethan-rao/MIA_Rectified_Flow.git}.
+We also empirically shows its practical usage. \item With the MIA test statistics, we substantiate our claim that, under reasonable assumptions, the expected memorization risk for well-trained rectified flow across the entire continuous timesteps is strictly upper-bounded by the memorization evaluated at the midpoint. \item We replace the standard uniform sampling of $t$ with the Symmetric Exponential distribution proposed by Lee et al.~\cite{lee2024improving}, providing a novel and comprehensive justification from the dynamics of model generalization and memorization. \end{enumerate}

+All data splits, model checkpoints, training, and testing code are released on our GitHub repository \url{https://github.com/mx-ethan-rao/rf_gen_mem.git}.